 And how did you know it was Aquaculture the career you were meant for?

-But honestly it made me so upset to see so many products and so much life go to waste, so I did research and I found out Aquaculture had more sustainable practices and were a lot more environmentally friendly.
-That experience at the big fishing vessels definitely created an impact on me, because I always had that love for the sea, for marine creatures, and aquaculture materialized that which I had in my head.
-And my goal is to stay in this industry and care for the world, care for the sea, care for the fishes and give an example to my kid, because is example that leads.
+But honestly it made me so upset to see so many products and so much life go to waste.
+So I did research and I found out Aquaculture had more sustainable practices and was a lot more environmentally friendly.
+That experience at the big fishing vessels definitely created an impact on me.
+Because I always had that love for the sea, for marine creatures, and aquaculture materialized that which I had in my head.
+And my goal is to stay in this industry and care for the world, care for the sea, care for the fish.
+And give an example to my child, because is an example that leads.
 I believe aquaculture represents a big opportunity to create a better world and environment”.

-For his very first work experience he is still very grateful because not only it represented his way into the labor market, but he climbed up the stairs from cleaning fish tanks all the way to that last position.
+For his very first work experience, he is still very grateful because not only it represented his way into the labor market.
+But he climbed up the stairs from cleaning fish tanks all the way to that last position.

-How did you feel when you found your self to be so successful, I mean right now you are a general manager, about everything people used to say?
+How did you feel when you found yourself to be so successful.
+I mean right now you are a general manager, about everything people used to say?

-“In general, the main challenge is always lack of personnel, not enough qualified people, or people wanting to wear the shirt, people willing to work in aquaculture considering everything you are giving up to give life to the fishes, as a general manager I have to constantly be involved in the hiring process, so I always come clean with them, ‘you have to work in very remote areas, you have no days or weekends off, no holidays ’ you know nobody wants to waste their time, I don’t, so, sometimes is difficult to find personnel because not everyone is willing to live the aquaculture life”.
+“In general, the main challenge is always lack of personnel, not enough qualified people, or people wanting to wear the shirt, people willing to work in aquaculture considering everything you are giving up to give life to the fishes.
+As a general manager, I have to constantly be involved in the hiring process.
+So I always come clean with them, ‘you have to work in very remote areas, you have no days or weekends off, no holidays ’.
+You know nobody wants to waste their time, I don’t.
+So, sometimes is difficult to find personnel because not everyone is willing to live the aquaculture life”.

 How do you feel COVID-19 has affected your work?

 “Thankfully, our industry was not hit as badly as other industries were.
 We work in a semi-opened place, it is only a few of us, so it was easy to keep up with regulations and social distancing.
 We still had a lot of production and sales.
-Work kept me busy, even though I couldn’t go anywhere, I could go to work everyday and have something to set my mind to”.
+Work kept me busy.
+Even though I couldn’t go anywhere, I could go to work every day and have something to set my mind to”.